cloud9c/taro/docs/manual/Getting-started.md

 # Getting started

-## Taro basics
+## Taro principles
+Taro is an Entity Component System (ECS) engine for web applications.
+The basic idea of this pattern is to move from defining application entities using a class hierarchy to using composition in a Data Oriented Programming paradigm. ([More info on wikipedia](https://en.wikipedia.org/wiki/Entity_component_system)).
+Programming with an ECS can result in code that is more efficient and easier to extend over time.
+Some common terms within Taro are:

 - [entities](/api/core/Entity): an object with a unique ID that can have multiple components attached to it.
-- [components](/manual/Creating-components): different facets of an entity. ex: geometry, physics, hit points.
+- [components](/manual/Creating-components): different facets of an entity. ex: geometry, rigidbody, hit points.
 - [scene](/api/core/Scene): a container for entities and their components.
 - [app](/api/core/App): a container of scenes and other core classes.